Become a Volunteer

 Volunteers play a major role within our organization.

-The Provincial body of Special Olympics is serviced by a full time staff of three and over 500 volunteers province-wide.
+The Provincial body of Special Olympics is serviced by a full time staff of five and over 500 volunteers province-wide.
 Volunteers are the key to our success and come in many forms.
 We have positions that range from one-time event-based to weekly training and support positions.

 If you have an interest, we have a position.
 For more information on volunteer opportunities offered in your community visit Our Regions to see the contacts in your community or contact Matt Quinn, Director of Sports & Programs at mquinn@specialolympicsns.ca or (902) 429-2266 x 2.